pietheinstrengholt/az-303-304-Microsoft-Azure-Architect-Design-Exam-Notes/README.md

 - Read versus write, temporary storage versus persistent storage, consistency and locking, data sorting versus indexing, latency

 ### Integrating Azure Services with a Solution
-- Azure Machine Learning: Cloud service that allow to create jobs to predictive do analytics.
-Examines large amounts of data to detect patterns, generate code to recognize those patterns.
+- Azure Machine Learning:
+  - Cloud service that allow to create jobs to predictive do analytics.
+  - Examines large amounts of data to detect patterns, generate code to recognize those patterns.
+- Big Data:
-- Big Data: HDInsight, uses Apache Hadoop (HortonWorks).
-Manage, Analyze and Report.
+  - HDInsight, uses Apache Hadoop (HortonWorks).
+  - Manage, Analyze and Report.
+- Azure Search:
-- Azure Search: PaaS service, integrated with REST API's and .NET SDK.
-Supports mulitple languages, simple query syntax, suggestions, highlight matches, facets and filters.
+  - PaaS service, integrated with REST API's and .NET SDK.
+  - Supports mulitple languages, simple query syntax, suggestions, highlight matches, facets and filters.

 ### Scalability and Performance of Azure Web Apps
+- Globally Scale Azure Web Apps:
+  - CDN
+  - Traffic Manager
+  - Traffic Manager failover
+  - Choosing the right database
+  - Auto-Scale
+  - Caching
-- Globally Scale Azure Web Apps: CDN, Traffic Manager, Traffic Manager failover, Choosing the right database, Auto-Scale, Caching, Smart application architecture & design
+  - Smart application architecture & design
 - Develop Web Apps in .NET: Azure SDK for .NET
+- Debugging Web Apps:
+  - Turn off customerrors in web.config
+  - Publish debug version with symbols
+  - Attach IDE to Azure server
+  - Use server explorer
-- Debugging Web Apps: Turn off customerrors in web.config, Publish debug version with symbols, Attach IDE to Azure server, Use server explorer, Enable remote debugging (disabled after 48 hours), Application logs, web server logs, detailed error logs, tracing logs.
+  - Enable remote debugging (disabled after 48 hours)
+  - Application logs, web server logs, detailed error logs, tracing logs.
 - Language Options: .NET, Java, PHP, Ruby, NodeJS, Python, Powershell and other scripts.
-- Difference Between Web Apps and VM and Cloud Services: Web Apps (PaaS, Package code and config, Autoscale, Multiple instances), Cloud Services (PaaS, VM based, Resizing causes downtime, remote desktop access, install software, Azure takes care of OS) and Virtual Machines (IaaS, do it yourself).
+- Difference Between Web Apps and VM and Cloud Services:
+  - Web Apps (PaaS, Package code and config, Autoscale, Multiple instances)
+  - Cloud Services (PaaS, VM based, Resizing causes downtime, remote desktop access, install software, Azure takes care of OS) and Virtual Machines (IaaS, do it yourself).

 ### Deploy Web Apps
-- Azure Site Extensions: Allow you to add custom blocks to the Azure management portal, e.g. sales figures, phpMyadmin, account usage, etc. Can use pre-defined packages or create custom packages.
+- Azure Site Extensions:
+  - Allow you to add custom blocks to the Azure management portal, e.g. sales figures, phpMyadmin, account usage, etc.
+  - Can use pre-defined packages or create custom packages.
+- Packages:
-- Packages: An way of deploying code from the development environment to Azure *publishing*.
-Takes only the relevant code and pushes it to Azure.
-Azure supports multiple options; FTP/SFTP, Project Kudo (Source Control Management, open source project similar to Git), Web Deploy (built into Visual Studio .NET, precompiles locally and then pushes).
+  - An way of deploying code from the development environment to Azure *publishing*.
+  - Takes only the relevant code and pushes it to Azure.
+  - Azure supports multiple options; FTP/SFTP, Project Kudo (Source Control Management, open source project similar to Git), Web Deploy (built into Visual Studio .NET, precompiles locally and then pushes).
-- App Hosting Plans: Web Apps are hosted on App Service Plans.
-App Service Plans have limits and prices (# of apps, disk space, SLA's, Auto scaling).
-Allws to group app together under one service plan.
-Only apps in the same region can share a plan.
-Create seperate plans for dev, test and production.
-Apps and plans belong to a resource group.
-Resource groups are restricted to a region.
+- App Hosting Plans:
+  - Web Apps are hosted on App Service Plans.
+  - App Service Plans have limits and prices (# of apps, disk space, SLA's, Auto scaling).
+  - Allows to group app together under one service plan.
+  - Only apps in the same region can share a plan.
+  - Create seperate plans for dev, test and production.
+  - Apps and plans belong to a resource group.
+  - Resource groups are restricted to a region.
+- Deployment Slots:
+  - Staging environment to be used before applications are deployed to production.
+  - Allows testing before application is published.
+  - There is a flip switch to do final deployment.
+  - DNS level change.
+  - Allows easy roll-back.
+  - A/B testing.
-- Deployment Slots: staging environment to be used before applications are deployed to production.
-Allows testing before application is published.
-There is a flip switch to do final deployment.
-DNS level change.
-Allows easy roll-back.
-A/B testing.
-You can decide to route a percentage of live traffic to the second slot.
-Allows to see errors only on small percentage of the visitors.
+  - You can decide to route a percentage of live traffic to the second slot.
+  - Allows to see errors only on small percentage of the visitors.

 ### Design for Business Continuity
 - Scaling for Business Continuity: allows to recover quickly from disasters.
 Scaling up: larger hardware, more memory, bigger CPU.
 Scaling out: multuple instances.
 Auto-scaling is only supported on Standard and Premium.
 Choose a metric and the app will scale based on the metric.
 SQL Database also has a scaling feature, which is called Elastic Scale.
 Allows database sharding.
 CDN scaling and scaling across different regions.
 Traffic Manager to direct to the quickest responding site.
 Scaling-up an application involves moving to a higher pricing tier, which can be done in the Azure portal in a few minutes.